In a nutshell...

-- Taint's in cow's milk caused by weeds - eg twin cress, wart cress, wild garlic.
+- Taint's in cow's milk are caused by weeds - eg twin cress, wart cress, and wild garlic.

-- On windy days, weed seeds blowing across the property and from neighbours.
+- On windy days, weed seeds blow across the property and from neighbours.

-- Weed seeds in sheeps' wool and in the hair on cattle and horses.
+- Weed seeds in sheep's wool and in the hair of cattle and horses.